census-instrumentation/opencensus-specs/trace/HTTP.md

 Where `name` is the name of the test case.
 Properties `method`, `url` and `headers` collection represents the outgoing call.
-The field `responseCode` describes the response code status code.
+The field `responseCode` describes the response status code.

 The rest of the properties describe the span details of the resulting span - it's name, kind, status and attributes.